AmartyaCSB/avalon-voice-agent/README.md

 # Avalon Big Box — Quick Rulebook

-> This is a concise, newcomer‑friendly rulebook you can paste on your site.
-It covers **Base Avalon** plus **Big Box** characters and modules your app supports.
-It’s written to match the reveal script and options in the app.

----

 ## 1) Objective

 **Good (Loyal Servants of Arthur)** win by completing **3 Quests**. **Evil (Minions of Mordred)** win by causing **3 failed Quests**, **5 consecutive rejected Teams**, or by **assassinating Merlin** after Good completes 3 Quests.